May 5, 2016

 o Is not in the title or the man himself

-o Is according to the grace of God towards building up
+o Is according to the grace of God towards building up in Christ

 • Be available for God to send us